federicohaag/LinkedInScraping/README.md

 1. Download the whole repository.
 2. Place the directory `LinkedinScraping` in your python environment.
-3. From inside the directory `LinkedinScraping` run the following:
+3. Navigate to the directory `LinkedinScraping` and run the following:
 ```
 pip install -r requirements.txt
 ```
 4. Run `LinkedinScraping\configurator.py` following the prompted instructions.

-If it's the first time, set the configuration as suggested by the messages that will be printed by the configurator.
+If this is the first time, choose the suggested configuration.
-In any time in the future you can easily re-run the configuration to change for example name of input / output files or delimiters.
+In any time in the future you can easily run again the configuration to apply changes.

-I understand the request for LinkedIn username and password could be scary, unfortunately it is necessary.
-I can guarantee you such information is stored only locally: no personal data is sent to me or anywhere else, except obviously to the Linkedin page to perform the login.
-You are free to check the code to be sure of this.

 ## Executing